 Explore the Dandenong Ranges National Park

-Enjoy one of the most exciting and challenging experiences of your life when you climb the thousand steps of Kokoda Walk and take in the stunning views of Melbourne and the Yarra Valley.
+Enjoy a 1000-step climb up Kokoda Walk, taking in the stunning views of Melbourne and the Yarra Valley.
 The forested slopes are also home to a range of animal species that you will encounter as you stroll through Ferntree Gully, Sherbrooke Forest, Doongalla Forest, and Mt Evelyn Forest.
-In spring, the colours of the seasons make the villages in the region come alive, and in summer, the tallest flowering tree in the world, Mountain Ash, covers the volcanic hillsides.

 Shrine of Remembrance in Melbourne was built as a memorial to commemorate and honour the valiant lives and sacrifices of World War I’s war heroes.
-In its current form, the monument honours all Australians who served during any war and is an iconic landmark for finding calmness and learning about Australians who served in wartime.
-A visit to the Shrine in Melbourne is a must-do if you like tranquil settings and beautiful views.
+In its current form, the monument serves as an iconic landmark that honours all Australians that have served during any war.
+A visit to the shrine in Melbourne is a must-do if you like tranquil settings and beautiful views.

 Visit the Melbourne Zoo